shriekdj/ubuntu-on-termux/README.md

 At Here I Will Gonna Show How You can install ubuntu under your termux emulator **without rooting** your device.

+## Direct Installation
+- Run This command `pkg install proot-distro -y` to install `proot-distro` which helps installing ubuntu
+- Run this command `proot-distro install ubuntu` to install `ubuntu`.
+You can also list available oses with `proot-distro list`.
+- For Starting the Ubuntu Shell run `proot-distro login ubuntu` here ubuntu is machine name
+  - By Default we are login as root
+  - It also support GUI Apps to run on android device.

 ## Manual Installation
 - Update and Upgrade the Termux :- ```apt-get update && apt-get upgrade -y```.